CLSherrod/clsherrod.github.io/about.md

 ## My Business Approach: The Dolphin Entrepreneur
 I’ve penned down my business philosophy, dubbed the [Dolphin Entrepreneur](https://socapglobal.com/2017/08/forget-shark-tank-dolphin-entrepreneur-instead/), which you can check out in Social Capital Markets (formerly Conscious Company Magazine).

-## Business Author
+## Writing About Business
-As a long-term entrepreneur I enjoy writing about my business experiences, see [my articles here](https://christophersherrod.com/archive/).
+Being in the game for the long haul, I enjoy sharing my business insights through my [my articles here](https://christophersherrod.com/archive/).
+You can catch ‘em all right here on my site.

-**I’ve written two business books:**
+**Books I’ve Written:**
+I’ve also authored a couple of business books:
 - [How To Create New Business Ideas Based On What You Love](https://amzn.to/3oZlRrW)
 - [Hiring Virtual Workers For Small Business](https://amzn.to/2FvAxx9)

-## Projects
+## Current Projects and More
+Curious about what I’m up to these days?
+Check out my current projects section.
+And if you want a glimpse into my past endeavors, I’ve got a full list of past projects too.
 - [What I’m doing now](https://christophersherrod.com/now/)
 - See [Projects](https://christophersherrod.com/projects) for a full list of past projects.

-## Keep In Touch
+## Stay Connected
+Want to stay in the loop?
-You can [receive updates from me via email](https://christophersherrod.com/newsletter/) or follow me:
+- You can [receive updates from me via email](https://christophersherrod.com/newsletter/) or follow me:
 - RSS Feed: [christophersherrod.com/feed.xml](https://christophersherrod.com/feed.xml)
 - Mastodon: [pkm.social/@chris](https://pkm.social/@chris)
 - Github: [github.com/clsherrod](https://github.com/clsherrod)

-## Colophon
+## Behind the Scenes
+This site runs on plain text markdown format, and my articles are stored in good ol’ markdown format files.
+All this is made possible by Jekyll and hosted on GitHub Pages.
+While my Jekyll template isn’t up for grabs, I recommend checking out this template by Maxime Vaillancourt.

+That’s the scoop, folks.
+Thanks for tuning in!
 This site is written in plain text markdown format.
 [My smart note system](https://christophersherrod.com/smart-notes/) are plain text markdown format files and that’s where these are articles I’ve written here start.

 My plain text files are compiled using [Jekyll](https://jekyllrb.com/) and hosted on [GitHub Pages](https://pages.github.com).